There are a lot of confusing and unanswered questions about diet soda on keto.

 Moreover, I will propose keto-friendly-beverages you can drink instead.
 Finally, we will have a look on alcohol, diet coke, and ketosis.

-1. Coke Zero on Keto Is Bad for Gut Health
+1. Diet Soda on Keto Is Bad for Gut Health

 Synthetic sweeteners in diet soda like aspartame, saccharin, sucralose, and others are known to alter your gut microbiome.